craigfrancis/php-mysqli-execute-query-rfc/readme.txt

 ==== Returning false ====

-Because the implementation is effectively calling //[[https://www.php.net/mysqli_stmt_get_result|mysqli_stmt_get_result()]]// last, while it will return //false// on failure, it will also return //false// for queries that do not produce a result set (e.g. //UPDATE//).
-Historically this has been addressed by using //mysqli_errno()//, but since 8.1 the [[https://wiki.php.net/rfc/mysqli_default_errmode|Change Default mysqli Error Mode RFC]] so Exceptions are used by default.
+Because the implementation is effectively calling [[https://www.php.net/mysqli_stmt_get_result|mysqli_stmt_get_result()]] last, while it will return //false// on failure, it will also return //false// for queries that do not produce a result set (e.g. //UPDATE//).
+Historically this has been addressed by using //mysqli_errno()//, but since 8.1 the [[https://wiki.php.net/rfc/mysqli_default_errmode|Change Default mysqli Error Mode RFC]] was accepted, and Exceptions are used by default.

 ==== Re-using Statements ====